-The Idaho board demanded that she take an ethics course and pay its investigative costs and legal fees.
+The state board demanded that she take an ethics course and pay its investigative costs and legal fees.
 In order to do so, she had to sell her house and is $200,000 in debt.
 She also has been barred from treating any Idaho patients via telemedicine, now legal in that state.

 Contrast the above with a Jacksonville, Florida case.
 In 2013, a doctor had his license suspended for a year because of an alleged affair with a patient and recently agreed to pay $150,000 to the US Justice Department as a settlement in a fraud lawsuit.